BinarCode/laravel-restify/docs/docs/2.0/auth/auth.md

 # Authentication setup

-Laravel Restify has the authentication implemented with Passport, so you can use it out of the box.
+Laravel Restify has support for authentication with Passport or Laravel Airlock.

 You'll finally enjoy the auth setup (`register`, `login`, `forgot` and `reset password`).

 :::tip

-First make sure you have installed and configured the Laravel Passport properly.
+Firstly make sure you have setup the desired provider in the `restify.auth.provider`. and make sure you have installed and configured the Laravel Passport (or Restify) properly.
-This can be done easily by using the follow Restify command:
+The passport check could be done easily by using the follow Restify command:

 `php artisan restify:check-passport`